BioDAS/biodas.github.io/wiki/Spec_Review.md

 annotation information.
 The main functional difference is that the reference sequence server is required to serve the sequence map and the raw DNA, while annotation servers have no such requirement
-<font color="red">how to generalise this?
-What does not serve sequence
+<font color="red">how to generalise this? reference servers produce
-info?</font>.
+structures instead of sequence</font>.

 #### The DAS Registry